-Sweetcorn Relish is my absolute favourite burger topping (although never alone), making it at home means none of the gloopy nonsense this is bright & zingy.
+Sweetcorn Relish is my absolute favourite burger topping, making it at home means none of the gloopy nonsense this is bright & zingy.

-I have to confess to being a bit prudish about the sweetcorn relish you buy in jars.
+I have to confess to being a bit prudish about the stuff you buy in jars.
 It seems to have a gloopy horrible texture that reminds me of frog spawn.

-In many ways, this sweetcorn relish is similar to my pickled chili recipe!
+In many ways, this relish is similar to my pickled chilli recipe!

 For some strange reason, we had struggled with growing sweetcorn for years.
 Disappointing as we are surrounded by thousands of hectares of land filled with the stuff.